-Proper installation and startup is essential to the safe and reliable operation of all valve products.
-The relevant procedures recommended by BHGE and described in these instructions are effective methods of performing the required tasks.
+Proper installation and start-up is essential to the safe and reliable operation of all valve products.
+The relevant procedures recommended by BHGE, and described in these instructions, are effective methods of performing the required tasks.

-It is important to note that these instructions contain various "safety messages" which should be carefully read in order to minimize the risk of personal injury or the possibility that improper procedures will be followed which may damage the involved product or render it unsafe.
+It is important to note that these instructions contain various "safety messages" which should be carefully read in order to minimize the risk of personal injury, or the possibility that improper procedures will be followed which may damage the involved BHGE product, or render it unsafe.
 It is also important to understand that these "safety messages" are not exhaustive.
-BHGE cannot possibly know, evaluate, and advise any customer of all of the conceivable ways in which tasks might be performed, or of all possible hazardous consequences.
-Consequently, BHGE has not undertaken any such broad evaluation and, thus, anyone who uses a procedure and/or tool that is not recommended by BHGE, or deviates from BHGE recommendations must be thoroughly satisfied that neither personal safety, nor valve safety, will be jeopardized by the method and/or tools selected.
-If not so satisfied, contact BHGE if there are any questions relative to tools/methods.
+BHGE can not possibly know, evaluate, and advise any customer of all of the conceivable ways in which tasks might be performed, or of the possible hazardous consequences of each way.
+Consequently, BHGE has not undertaken any such broad evaluation and, thus, anyone who uses a procedure and/or tool, which is not recommended by BHGE, or deviates from BHGE recommendations, must be thoroughly satisfied that neither personal safety, nor valve safety, will be jeopardized by the method and/or tools selected.
+Contact BHGE if there are any questions relative to tools/methods.

-The installation and start-up of valves and/or valve products may involve proximity to fluids at extremely high pressure and/or temperature.
+The installation and start-up of valves and/or valve products may involve proximity to fluids at extremely high-pressure and/or temperature.
 Consequently, every precaution should be taken to prevent injury to personnel during the performance of any procedure.
 These precautions should consist of, but are not limited to, ear drum protection, eye protection, and the use of protective clothing, (i.e., gloves, etc.) when personnel are in, or around, a valve work area.
-Due to the various circumstances and conditions in which these operations may be performed on Consolidated products, and the possible hazardous consequences of each way, BHGE cannot possibly evaluate all conditions that might injure personnel or equipment.
-Nevertheless, BHGE does offer certain Safety Precautions, listed in Section II, for customer information only.
+Due to the circumstances and conditions in which these operations may be performed on Consolidated products, and the possible hazardous consequences of each way, BHGE can not possibly evaluate all conditions that might injure personnel or equipment.
+Nevertheless, BHGE does offer certain Safety Allerts, listed in Section II, for customer information only.

-It is the responsibility of the purchaser or user of BHGE valves/equipment to adequately train all personnel who will be working with the involved valves/equipment.
-For more information on training schedules, call (281) 542-3646.
+It is the responsibility of the purchaser or user of GE valves/equipment to adequately train all personnel who will be working with the involved valves/equipment.
+For more information on training schedules, call 318-640-6054.
 Further, prior to working with the involved valves/equipment, personnel who are to perform such work should become thoroughly familiar with the contents of these instructions.